ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 <div align="left">

-If no device is found and the error message suggests running "uhd_images_downloader.py" at some location, do as the errror message asks with "sudo" before.

-Some additional resources on how to install a USRP.
+Some additional resources on how to install the software for the USRP B210 if it is need:

 https://files.ettus.com/manual/page_install.html